1 Peter

 The Call to Holy Living (1:13-25)

-Peter exhorts his readers to set their hope fully on the grace to come, to live as obedient children in holiness after the pattern of God himself, to revere the Father who redeemed them not with perishable silver or gold but with the precious blood of Christ, and to love one another earnestly from a pure heart as those born again through the living and enduring word of God.
+Peter exhorts his readers to set their hope fully on the grace to come, to live as obedient children in holiness after the pattern of God himself, to revere the Father who redeemed them not with perishable silver or gold but with the blood of Christ, and to love one another earnestly from a pure heart as those born again through the living and enduring word of God.

 The Living Stone and the People of God (2:1-12)

-Peter calls believers to crave the pure spiritual milk of the word, portrays Christ as the living stone rejected by men but chosen and precious in God's sight, and declares that believers are living stones being built into a spiritual house and a holy priesthood — a chosen people called out of darkness into God's marvelous light, who as foreigners and exiles must conduct themselves honorably among the Gentiles.
+Peter calls believers to crave the pure spiritual milk of the word, portrays Christ as the living stone rejected by men but chosen and precious in God's sight, and declares that believers are living stones being built into a spiritual house and a holy priesthood, a chosen people called out of darkness into God's light, who as foreigners and exiles must conduct themselves honorably among the Gentiles.

 Submission within Social Structures (2:13-25)